tholonia/iching_cli/book/v2/markdown/hexagram_37.md

   Despite inevitable setbacks, as tensions flared and faded, a profound change began to unfurl.
 The workers found solace in mutual solidarity, their spirits buoyed by their collective strength.
 Through Albert's quiet rebellion, they forged new paths of resilience and adaptability.
 The machine, while battered and burdened, continued to beat, its heart now stronger for the bonds of kinship that stitched its components together.

-  In the wake of their struggle, Albert's legacy persisted beyond the factory walls, illustrating the delicate dance of human endeavor against indiscriminate forces of change—an unwritten chapter in the ever-turning cogs of destiny.
+  In the wake of their struggle, Albert's legacy persisted beyond the factory walls, illustrating the delicate dance of human endeavor against indiscriminate forces of change, an unwritten chapter in the ever-turning cogs of destiny.

 #### ***Lines in Context:***
 <ul><li><B>1</B> (yang) <i>Emergence of Responsibility</i> - In the face of challenges, Albert takes on the responsibility of safeguarding his team’s morale and unity. <i>Moving line</i> - If Albert withdraws, the nascent bonds may weaken, yet his retreat may allow others to step into roles of leadership, fostering diverse growth.</li></ul>